Resources & FAQs

 Insurance policies are contracts designed to protect people in one of three ways:

 Liability type of coverage pays for damages you may do to someone else or their property.
 It does not cover damage to your property.
-You may purchase optional forms of coverage, such as collision or comprehensive, to protect yourself and your property.
+You may purchase optional forms of coverage, such as collision or comprehensive (the combination of these three coverage types is often referred to as “full” coverage), to protect yourself and your property.

 Collision coverage will repair or replace your covered vehicle in the event it is damaged in an accident, even if the accident is your fault.

-Comprehensive coverage covers perils such as fire, theft, deer, and vandalism.
+Comprehensive coverage covers perils such as fire, theft, deer, vandalism, and other non-collision damages.
 Both collision and comprehensive coverage typically require the owner to pay the first portion of the claim, called the deductible.

 Can the auto body team “hide” or “bury” my deductible?

-No. When you purchased your insurance policy, you signed a contract saying you will pay the first amount of the claim up to your deductible.
+No. When you purchased your insurance policy, you signed a contract saying you will pay the initial amount of the claim up to your deductible amount.
 Repairers should not be asked to hide the deductible, as that practice would actually constitute fraud by both the shop and consumer.

 What if my insurance company is paying for the repairs?